mariano-f-r/my-recipe-app/CONTRIBUTING.md

 ### Adding code

 For all new branches, please prefix the branch name with the type of branch it is, either "feature/\<feature-name>", or "bugfix/\<bug-name>".
 This makes it a lot easier for maintainers.
+Also when creating pull requests, name them after the type of branch they are (ie, "FEATURE: \<name here>", or "BUGFIX: \<name here>")

 To create a new feature, create a new branch off the development branch.
 Write your code, and then create a pull request on the development branch.